-Our Articles authorize us to issue up to 5,000,000 shares of one or more series of preferred stock.
+Our Fourth Amended and Restated Articles of Incorporation (the "Articles") authorize us to issue up to 4,000,000 shares of one or more series of preferred stock.
 Our board of directors will have the authority to determine the preferences, limitations and relative rights of shares of preferred stock and to fix the number of shares constituting any series and the designation of such series, without any further vote or action by our shareholders.
 Our preferred stock could be issued with voting, liquidation, dividend and other rights superior to the rights of our common stock.
 The potential issuance of preferred stock may delay or prevent a change in control of us, discouraging bids for our common stock at a premium over the market price, and materially adversely affect the market price and the voting and other rights of the holders of our common stock.